Frequently Asked Questions

 How can surgeons who have not gone through the AO path live the AO spirit?

 The AO spirit can be defined by the combination of comradery and excellence.
 It can only be lived by those who have experienced it.
 In fact, many arthroplasty key opinion leaders look back to earlier involvement in the AO and have a history of attending AO courses in their early years of residency.
 Those surgeons who have been identified as Key Opinion Leaders and are now involved in AORecon by bringing in their expertise, are highly motivated to contribute to AORecon in the AO way.
 AORecon has set out to extend the AO spirit into the whole spectrum of orthopedic surgery and attracts many new faces to the AO world.

 We are permanently looking for high-profile experts from all over the world to engage in AORecon educational activies.
 Therefore we have defined PREREQUISITES AND CRITERIA and formalized the SELECTION PROCESS.
 If you feel to be an eligible candidate to carry on with our mission or would like to nominate a colleague, please fill the APPLICATION FORM and send us an EMAIL.

 Which activities does AORecon offer?

-AORecon provides educational events on joint preservation and replacement globally, throughout the year, with top–class faculty.
+AORecon provides educational events on joint preservation and replacement globally, throughout the year, with a top-class Faculty.
 Currently, AORecon offers curriculum courses (without practical exercises at this point) and symposia.
-Online activities such as webinars are being discussed.
+Online activities such as webinars are being planned.
 Further information about upcoming events can be found HERE.